mitsuba-renderer/enoki/docs/nested.rst

 now creates a size-4 packet of dot products: one for each pair of input 3D vectors.
 This is simply a consequence of applying the definition of the dot product to the components of the array (which are now arrays).
-Another consequence is that an inefficient horizontal operation was converted into a series of vertical operations that make better use of the processor's vector units.
+This is a major performance improvement since it allows converting inefficient horizontal operations into a series of vertical operations that make better use of the processor's vector units.

 .. image:: nested-02.svg
     :width: 600px